 Gerry pointed to Dave’s chest, which was rising and falling gently.
 “He’s breathing.”

-“Oh,” said Tony, who secretly felt weak with relief.
+“Oh,” Tony secretly felt himself going weak with relief.
 “Yeah, I knew that too.”

 There was a long silence, and Tony could hear Dave breathing now.
 The breaths were sharp but they were steady and rhythmic, which reassured him slightly.